The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Mr. Giles Ward, Senior Policy Advisor

-Giles is responsible for IOSCO's policy work on Secondary markets, including coordinating the work of Committee 2; Cyber-resilience, including coordinating the cyber resilience work of the CER: and coordinating IOSCO's position for the FSB SRC.
+Giles is responsible for IOSCO's policy work on Secondary markets, including coordinating the work of Committee 2; Cyber-resilience, including coordinating the cyber resilience work of the board task force; and coordinating IOSCO's position with the FSB Plenary, Steering Committee, SRC and G20.

 Giles joined the General Secretariat in July 2017.
-Prior to this, he spent seven years at the UK Financial Conduct Authority (FCA) where he worked as a Senior Associate in charge of International and Market Conduct Policy for the last three years.
-He also worked at the European Commission (at the DG Internal Market and Services) as a National Expert during three years.
+Prior to this, he spent seven years at the UK Financial Conduct Authority (FCA) where he worked as a Senior Associate, in charge of International, Trading and Market Conduct Policy for the last three years.
+He also worked at the European Commission (at the DG Internal Market and Services) as a Securities Markets National Expert for three years.

-Giles holds a Bachelor's degree (Hons) in Economics from St Johns College, University of Cambridge and a Master's degree in Economics (Hons) from the University of Sydney.
-He also earned a CPE and Law Society Finals from the University of Law London Bloomsbury.
+Giles holds a Bachelor's degree (Hons) in Economics from St John's College, University of Cambridge and a Master's degree in Economics (Hons) from the University of Sydney.
+Giles is a qualified solicitor and started his career as an international finance and shipping lawyer in private practice.

 International Organization Of Securities Commissions (IOSCO)